AdarBahar/Obsidian-people-data/README.md

 Augment names in your Obsidian pages with company, position and details.
 A personal tool for managing and looking up people metadata within your notes.
 Create company profiles, add person details, and get instant previews with company colors and logos.

-> **Latest Update**: Major feature release with Name Auto-completion, Interactive Tooltips, Multi-Company Support, and extensive configuration options.
-Enhanced UX with proper hover behavior and automatic company color application.
+> **Latest Update (v1.2.0)**: Settings reorganization with improved hierarchy and terminology updates.
+Added People folder validation with startup alerts, auto-creation, and comprehensive help.
+Enhanced user experience with better error handling and clearer guidance.

 ![Person Tooltip Preview](./img/person-tooltip.png)